 The term “smuggling” indicates that you are illegally carrying something across a border.
 Smuggling items into the country, or sometimes, across state lines, can be a federal offense, depending on the contraband.
 There are stories of people smuggling jewelry, precious stones, precious metals, gold, plant products, even animals such as turtles, snails, hummingbirds, and reptiles!

 Of course, the most common smuggling cases deal with drugs and amounts of money over allowed undeclared amounts.
 Drugs are illegal, there is no getting around it.
 Money is different.
 Money is not illegal unless it is associated with an illegal business.
 The same is true for most of the above items.

 There are two important things to remember:

 - A TSA officer is responsible for asking you about the items in your suitcase.
 They are trained to gauge your reaction for any hesitation, resistance, or lying.
 Remember, that you always have the right to remain silent, and that you do not have to answer their questions.
 Just like with the weapons listed above, the TSA agent will try to determine the reason you are carrying any prohibited items and the information you provide can follow you to trial.

 - Punishments for smuggling are based a sliding scale.
 Law enforcement will weigh the risk of the contraband, the consequences of smuggling the contraband, the amount and danger of the contraband, and your criminal history.
 For example, a person who smuggled 10 turtles into the United States received community service, probation, and had to pay a fine.
 A person who smuggles 10 grams of methamphetamine into the United States will receive jail time, likely 5-40 years in prison.

-Hire a defense attorney who can sort out the complicated and vague charges associated with airport arrests.
-Call the Law Offices of Jerod Gunsberg at (310) 210-0744 for a free and confidential consultation.
+Hire a criminal defense attorney who can sort out the complicated and vague charges associated with airport arrests.
+For a free and confidential consultation, call Los Angeles criminal defense attorney Jerod Gunsberg at (323) 633-3423 or submit the secure contact form on this page.